willdelorm/aoc2025/day01/THOUGHTS.md

 - Read the input file and separate instructions by line.
 - Set the intial position to 50 and the counter to 0.
-- Convert each instruction to an integer:
+- For each instruction:
     - If the direction is R, set it positive.
     - If the direction is L, set it negative.
-- For each instruction:
-    - Add the integer to the position.
+    - Add the distance to the position.
     - Adjust the position to fall within 0 and 99, inclusive.
     - If the position is 0, increment the counter.
 - Return the counter value.